pyenv/pyenv/README.md

    #### Debian, Ubuntu, and their derivatives

+   > [!CAUTION]
-   Note that the version of rbenv that is packaged and maintained in the Debian and Ubuntu repositories is _out of date_.
+   > The version of rbenv that is packaged and maintained in official Debian and Ubuntu repositories is _out of date_.
 To install the latest version, it is recommended to [install rbenv using git](#basic-git-checkout).